What Temperature is Too Cold for Dogs? How Cold is Too Cold?

 Maintaining proper humidity, generally considered 30-50%, in your home during the winter months promotes skin health for both you and your dog.
 A good humidifier will keep your living space in this range.
 Staying hydrated is also crucial for maintaining your dog’s skin health, including the skin of their paw pads, which becomes especially important in dry, cold climates.
 If your dog drinks plenty of water and if your house stays at an appropriate humidity level, you’ll be setting your dog’s paws up for success this winter.

-Just as humans use moisturizers to prevent or soothe dry skin, dogs can benefit from a dog-specific moisturization or paw wax.
-Apply a small amount at a time to the pads of their feet, massaging it thoroughly.
+Just as humans use moisturizers to prevent or soothe dry skin, dogs can benefit from a dog-specific moisturizer or paw wax.
+Apply a small amount at a time to the pads of their feet, massaging it in thoroughly.
 To get your dog used to you touching their paws like this, you can slowly and gently introduce them to the idea of a paw massage.
 If your dog seems comfortable with you touching its paws for an extended period, you can go ahead and try it with the product you’ve chosen.

 Protection

 Two suitable barriers of protection are paw wax and paw boots.
 Before you head out into wintry weather, coat their paw pads liberally with a paw wax.
 Once you’ve rubbed a layer of wax into their paw pads, you can put a set of paw boots on.
 These extra layers of protection will help seal the skin off from whatever your dog steps on.
-While you’re outside, check your dog’s paws regularly to ensure the boots haven’t fallen or shifted position.
-Not all dogs like or will tolerate paw boots, so starting with a few minutes and gradually extending the time wearing the boots can help them adjust.

 When evaluating paw boots, there are a few features to look for that will make them effective: